The Butcher's Guide to Game Day Chicken Wings

 One of the most popular recipes for wings is Buffalo Chicken Wings, which originated in Buffalo N.Y.
 These wings are deep fried, then smothered in vinegary cayenne pepper sauce and butter.
 Served along side are celery sticks and dipping sauce, usually ranch or blue cheese.

 My grilled wings are always a huge hit at my house for the big game.
 A couple of my favorite recipes are; Weber’s Sweet and Spicy Chicken Wings with Sriracha, Honey, and Lime.
-As well as Spicy Sesame Chicken Wings with Cucumber Salad.
+As well as Cedar-Planked Chicken Wings.

 However you grill your wings for the big game, I’m sure they will be a huge hit!!!